bchainhub/dapp-sveltekit-boilerplate/README.md

 # SvelteKit Boilerplate WIP

+This project is work-in-progress, then it can introduce any breaking changes.
+Please, use it with caution.

 Welcome to the SvelteKit Boilerplate!
 This project provides a solid foundation for building web applications with SvelteKit, along with security features and compatibility with Cloudflare services.

 ## Features